 Free lunchtime presentations at the Beaverbrook Art Gallery

-Join Manager of Collections and Exhibitions John Leroux each month for an exciting, intimate, and fast-paced look at artworks on display.
-Designed to comfortably fit in your lunch break, these short presentations on artistic treasures are open to everyone.
+Join Manager of Collections and Exhibitions John Leroux each month for an exciting, intimate, and fast-paced look at artworks on display, designed to comfortably fit in your lunch break.
 See what these artworks say, and how they connect us with the world – how’s that for “food for thought”?

 Time: 12:15 PM